kitstokes/digi-proc/content/0-scanning.md

 This is a scanning guide for anyone conducting digitization work in the Center for Digital Inquiry and Learning (CDIL) lab.

+{% capture text %}**Before you begin**:
+1. Ensure that hands are clean and dry before handling any materials.
+2. Wear cotton gloves when necessary (ask CDIL staff if unsure).
+3. Handle items with extreme care.
+4. Give your full attention to the scanning process. {% endcapture %}
+{% include alert.html text=text color=secondary %}

 Contents:

 1. [Why do we scan?](#why)